 SUMMARY: DoD, GSA, and NASA are issuing a final rule amending the Federal Acquisition Regulation (FAR) to provide guidance to DoD, NASA, and the Coast Guard, consistent with a section of the National Defense Authorization Act for Fiscal Year 2017 that addresses the exception from certified cost or pricing data requirements when price is based on adequate price competition

-DATES: Effective Date: [Insert date 30 days after date of publication in the FEDERAL REGISTER].
+DATES: Effective [Insert date 30 days after date of publication in the FEDERAL REGISTER].

 FOR FURTHER INFORMATION CONTACT: Mr. Michael O. Jackson, Procurement Analyst, at 202-208-4949 for clarification of content.
 For information pertaining to status or publication schedules, contact the Regulatory Secretariat Division at 202-501-4755.
 Please cite FAC 2019-03, FAR Case 2017-006.